shecheeyee/UserSegmentation/README.md

 ## Next Steps
 The UserSegmentation pipeline will run daily, it can be found under DAGs, named `daily_ingest`.
+You can change the frequency by changing the crontab synxtax in `daily_ingest.py`.
-You can also manually trigger it by clicking the start button at the top right corner of the DAG's page.
+You can also manually trigger the DAG manually by clicking the start button at the top right corner of the DAG's page.